tkopppop/people/README.md

 [singer lesson for me]
 - kim sun hyung<br>
-  (he knows me as a vocal student 'jung su hyun' and he known a famous global hacker for me)<br>
+  (he knows me as a vocal student and he known a famous global hacker for me)<br>